 Call your doctor or nurse call line now or seek immediate medical care if:

-Watch closely for changes in your child's health, and be sure to contact your doctor or nurse call line if you have any problems.
+Watch closely for changes in your child's health, and be sure to contact your doctor or nurse call line if your child is having any problems.

 Go to https://www.healthwise.net/patientEd